microsoft/powerbi-visuals-utils-typeutils/docs/api/double.md

 ## ensureInRange

-This function return a number that is between min and max.
+This function returns a number that is between min and max.

 ```typescript
 function ensureInRange(x: number, min: number, max: number): number;